onetep-devel/documentation/starting_with_onetep.rst

 threads.
 This is what it looks like to the operating system:

 .. figure:: starting_with_onetep_fig3.png
-   :alt: One onetep process that spawned eight threads, running on one machine, utilising almost 800% of a CPU core and 1.3% of available memory – this is for the entire process encompassing eight threads.
+   :alt: One ONETEP process that spawned eight threads, running on one machine, utilising almost 800% of a CPU core and 1.3% of available memory – this is for the entire process encompassing eight threads.

-   One onetep process that spawned eight threads, running on one machine, utilising almost 800% of a CPU core and 1.3% of available memory – this is for the entire process encompassing eight threads.
+   One ONETEP process that spawned eight threads, running on one machine, utilising almost 800% of a CPU core and 1.3% of available memory – this is for the entire process encompassing eight threads.

 Thread-based processing has a number of limitations.
 As threads reside within a process, you cannot feasibly run more threads than you have CPU